 Traditionally, a number of state icons were considered untouchable politically -- nationalist pillars vital for the state’s stability and so too important to be criticized or mired in disputes.
 But one by one, they have been sucked into the country’s divisions, whether under pressure to take sides or outright plunged into controversy.

 The military was pulled into politics early on when it took power following the February 2011 ouster of autocrat Hosni Mubarak and ruled for nearly 17 months.
-The courts became the center of controversy last year, with repeated confrontations between Morsi’s administration and members of the judiciary.

 Now, not only the Coptic Church but also the country’s most eminent Islamic institution, Al-Azhar, are getting caught up in the turmoil.